bireme/direve-wp-plugin/README.md

 ##Configuration
 0. Go to `Settings` in the administration panel (dashboard) and click on the newly created `DirEVE` item.
-    * `Service URL` is mandatory and is set to `http://fi-admin.bvsalud.org` by default.
-It specifies the webservice of FI-ADMIN system;
     * `Plugin page` is mandatory and is set to `direve` by default.
 It defines the URL of the search interface page;
     * `Filter query` is optional and defines the strategy (a term or expression) to act as a filter for record displaying;
     * `Search form` is optional and defines a flag to control the display of the search box in the `DirEve` homepage;